 A. Enterprises around the world, nowadays, are nonetheless deeply involved in 5G-related research and it is now anticipated that 5G will be commercially available around 2020 at the earliest.
 My major area of research involves semiconductor circuits, associated with 5G.
 The commercialization of 5G will open a new ICT world, IoT World, and network society.
 Soon, people can check one’s physical condition and make predictions of major natural disasters.

-Q. What made you decide to return to school for a combined M.S./Ph.D degree in current field of work?
+Q. What made you decide to return to school for a combined M.S./Ph.D degree in your current field of work?

-A. UNIST not only offers interesting research opportunities for undergraduate students, but also the chance to work on cutting-edge research.
+A. UNIST not only offers interesting research opportunities for undergraduate students but also the chance to work on cutting-edge research.
 Among many valuable learning experiences, working under Prof. Jaehyouk Choi was the most valuable to me during my time as an undergraduate at UNIST.
-Through those experiences, I have learned the art of a conducting a good and fruitful research project.
+Through those experiences, I have learned the art of conducting a good and fruitful research project.